Inside the Mind of a Social Media Marketing Specialist: 16 Core Skills Behind the Screen

 🧠 Skill Eight: Project Management in a Multiplatform Storm

 The social circumstances isn’t just multitasking—it’s platform polyphony.
 A brand voice must shift effortlessly across Slack memes, Reels series, X threads, and Discord AMAs.
-Overseeing these outputs means complete Gantt charts, air-tight briefs, and a sixth sense for timing.
+Managing these outputs means rigorous Gantt charts, air-tight briefs, and a sixth sense for timing.
 Agile marketing frameworks, like Scrum Sprints for campaign launches, are now standard.

 🎨 Skill Nine: Visual Literacy in a Saturated Feed